sdillingham/portfolio/src/pages/blog/heros-journey/index.md

 This is a well-established way of thinking about what good design process looks like at the micro level.
 Lots of design and product orgs converge on a circular process that feeds back into the next iteration of the loop.
 As a designer I like the loop for that exact reason: it de-linearizes our process, placing the emphasis on continuous learning rather than arriving at a final destination.

-Since they initially shared it in 2016, Buzzfeed's design loop has been so helpful to me that I've completely internalized it.
-But when I went back to re-read the article recently, I noticed that Buzzfeed's loop resembles another loop I’m fond of:
+Since they initially shared it in 2016, Buzzfeed's design loop has helped me so much that I've fully internalized it.
+But last week when I went back to re-read the article, I noticed that Buzzfeed's loop resembles another loop I’m fond of:

 ![Joseph Campbell's diagram of the hero's journey](./heros-journey.png)